-- 1. Students may not remain on school property after the conclusion of the school day unless they are supervised by a coach or staff member. - 2.
-First offense: Detention and banned from school property after the conclusion of the school day for two (2) weeks. - 3.
-Second offense: Two detentions and banned from school property after the conclusion of the school day for four (4) weeks. - 4.
-Third offense: Two detentions and banned from school property after the conclusion of the school day for 90 days.
+Students may not remain on school property after the conclusion of the school day unless they are supervised by a coach or staff member.
+Violation may result in the following:

+- 1. First offense: Detention and banned from school property at the conclusion of the school day for two weeks. - 2.
+Second offense: Two detentions and banned from school property at the conclusion of the school day for four weeks. - 3.
+Third offense: Two detentions and banned from school property at the conclusion of the school day for 90 days.

 COMPUTER/NETWORK/INTERNET